brugr9/UEPluginIntegrationTool/README.md

 ### 2.2.
 Actors

 The plugin provides with PUB-Sockets and SUB-Sockets which are Actors and may be found in the 'Place Actors' panel, category 'All Classes' and can be added to a map by drag'n'drop.
 The added actors then are listed in the world outliner.
-Please consider that in the viewport no sprite shown for these sockets.
+Please consider that in the viewport no sprites are shown for these sockets.

 ![Screenshot of Socket Actors listed in Editor Tab 'Place Actors'](Docs/ScreenshotActors.jpg "Screenshot of Socket Actors listed in Editor Tab 'Place Actors'")
 <br>*Fig. 2.3.: Screenshot of Socket Actors listed in Editor Tab 'Place Actors'*